Safely Learning to Control the Constrained Linear Quadratic Regulator: Constraint-Satisfying Control

 \subsection{Robust Control}

-Further motivation for reformulating the optimal control problem in terms of system responses is the ability to transparently consider uncertainties in the dynamics.
-Recall that we consider controller synthesis under model errors, where only nominal estimates of the system are known.
-Then the model mismatch impacts the closed-loop system in a transparent way:
+We are further motivated to reformulate the optimal control problem in terms of system responses so that we can transparently consider uncertainties in the dynamics.
+We are interested in controller synthesis under model errors, where only nominal estimates of the system are known.
+Suppose that the system responses $\widehat{\tf\Phi}_x$, $\widehat{\tf\Phi}_u$ are designed on the estimated system.
+Then